sudowing/cms-utilization-db/README.md

 To solve this problem, new primary keys were defined (as `prisma_id`), which are all auto incrementing.

 The original keys still exist, but are no long the primary key for the respective tables.

 ---

+#### Problems // shortcomings

+This dataset is limited to services billed to CMS and does not include all payers.

+Charge Submitted vs Payment Accepted.
+The magic behind this Δ

+Providers are assigned Unique identifiers (NPIs) Services listed rely on HCPCS Codes

+The Healthcare Common Procedure Coding System (HCPCS, often pronounced by its acronym as "hick picks") is a set of health care procedure codes based on the American Medical Association's Current Procedural Terminology (CPT).

+##### sadfdf

+The goal here is for a first down -- not a touchdown.

+This project  hopes

+ investigate these differences.

+The data presented here can is

+ and provide leverage

+There is a difference bet

+---